Reports and Resources on Inclusion

 The Diversity and Equity Committee consists of faculty, staff and student representation and exists to advise the Administration and the faculty policy related to diversity, inclusiveness and equity.
 It also presents educational sessions for all employees; identifies issues regarding diversity and equity in campus life and refers them to the appropriate University office and/or committee(s) for action; and regularly assesses aspects of the University's efforts to attract and retain a diverse campus community.
 Learn more about the Committee and its membership, including recent reports of the Committee's work.

-The Office of Intercultural Life directs programming and provides resources dedicated to supporting students from under-represented backgrounds, including students of color, international student, and LGBT students.
-The Office also partners with the Women's Center on issues related to gender equity and with the Office of Spiritual Life to celebrate the many religious traditions on DePauw's campus.
+The Center for Diversity and Inclusion directs programming and provides resources dedicated to supporting students from under-represented backgrounds, including students of color, international student, and LGBT students.
+The Center also partners with the Women's Center on issues related to gender equity and with the Office of Spiritual Life to celebrate the many religious traditions on DePauw's campus.
 Learn more about student resources, including the Bias Incident Response Team, on the website for the Office of Multicultural Student Services.

 Office of Human Resources